 The liver works to convert substances in the body to particles it can use.
-When a dog’s liver is malfunctioning, it will cause several symptoms.
-These symptoms can be mild, masking the liver dysfunction in some instances.
+When a dog’s liver is malfunctioning it will cause several symptoms.
+These symptoms can be mild masking the liver dysfunction in some instances.
 When the liver is malfunctioning, the systemic liver values will change.
 Testing for these values is imperative to the assessment of liver function.
 Treatment is available and successful in many cases.
-The causes of liver problems are varied, but will result in similar symptoms.
+The causes of liver problems is varied but will result in similar symptoms.

-The liver's function is to metabolize or break down foods into smaller particles that cells can absorb and use.
+The livers function is to metabolize or breakdown the foods we eat into smaller particles that cells can absorb and use.
 Certain substances, like fat and protein, are harder for the liver to breakdown.
 The liver also breaks down medications, like antibiotics or pain killers.
-These substances can be taxing on the liver, though, especially with chronic use.
-Given some time without these substances, the normal healthy liver can correct itself and return to normal function.
+These substances can be quite taxing on the liver though, especially with chronic use.
+Given some time with out these substances, the normal healthy liver can correct itself and return to normal function.

-Treatment for a malfunctioning liver is typically multi-faceted.
-First, the cause of the dysfunction is addressed.
+Treatment for a malfunction liver is typically multi faceted.
+First the cause of the dysfunction is addressed.
 This could mean the use of antibiotics in the case of infection or supportive care in the case of toxins.
-The dog may also be put on the medication Denosyl, which acts to promote liver health.
-The dog’s diet is typically adjusted to make it lower in fat and protein, which lowers the liver's work load to metabolize the food.
-Symptoms will often resolve much earlier, then liver enzymes return to normal so treatment should be continued after the dog appears better.
+The dog may also be put on the medication Denosyl which acts to promote liver health.
+The dog’s diet is typically adjusted to make it lower in fat and protein, which lowers the livers work load to metabolize the food.
+Symptoms will often resolve much earlier then liver enzymes return to normal so treatment should be continued after the dog appears better.